tobega/tailspin-v0/TailspinReference.md

 Decimal numbers will probably have to be typed by number of significant digits and a unit.

 ### Measures
 A measure is a number that has a unit.
+In Tailspin, the concept of unit also includes magnitude and dimension which do not all need to be relevant nor specified.
+Sometimes you care whether something is measured in metres or feet (true unit), sometimes whether it is hertz or millihertz (magnitude) and sometimes whether it is the x or the y direction (dimension).

 A unit is supplied within double quotes directly after a numeric literal, e.g. `5"m"`, or after a parenthesized expression, e.g. `(3 * 60)"s"`

 The unit may contain one slash ('/') separating a numerator and a denominator.
 The numerator and denominator may each be a product of alphabetic symbols, each with an optional positive integer power.